Philadelphia Nursing Home Abuse Attorney

-A loved one that rapidly loses weight after entering a facility may also be suffering from neglect.
-Likewise, unexplained access to your loved one’s accounts or generous gifts to staff members may be illustrative of financial abuse.
+A loved one who rapidly loses weight after entering a facility may also suffer neglect.
+Likewise, unexplained access to your loved one’s accounts or generous gifts to staff members may illustrate financial abuse.
 Other signs of abuse one should watch for include:

 - Recurrent infections where medical treatment is not provided

 - Minimal levels of credentials among staff members